ompl/ompl/doc/markdown/benchmark.md

     problem.sampler=obstacle_based
     prm.name=obprm

-Finally, to execute the benchmark configuration file, simply run the \c ompl_benchmark executable in the OMPL.app bin directory, and supply the path to the config file as the first argument.
+Finally, to execute the benchmark configuration file, simply run the `ompl_benchmark` executable in the OMPL.app bin directory, and supply the path to the config file as the first argument.
 \endif

 # Writing benchmarking code {#benchmark_code}